 A recent study suggests we keep toxic people around simply because their lives are intertwined with ours.
 For example, your aging mother-in-law, who degrades and insults you, lives at your home, despite the negative impact this has on your life.
 Your options are limited because your husband is unwilling to put her in a nursing home (and you may also depend on her for things, like childcare or help with the bills).

-Another example would be toxic co-workers; you don’t have a lot of choice when it comes to your boss or colleagues, and you can’t entirely avoid them or refuse to talk about work-related stuff (unless you’re okay with losing your job).
+Another example would be toxic people at work (coworkers, bosses, subordinates, etc.); you don’t have a lot of choice when it comes to your boss or colleagues, and you can’t entirely avoid them or refuse to talk about work-related stuff (unless you’re okay with losing your job).
 If pursing a new position isn’t practical, your next best option is to find a way to effectively deal with workplace toxicity.

 2. Toxic Love: It Feels Better to Stay